Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Income Tax Penalties Under the Income Tax Act

-Payment of income tax is a mandatory duty of every tax-payer who has an income.
-If the taxpayer commits errors or fraud in the payment of tax or in case of any other tax-related matters, income tax penalties are levied.
+Filing income tax return is mandatory for all taxpayers who fall within the threshold limit.
+If the taxpayer commits errors or fraud in the payment of tax, fail to file ITR or in case of any other tax-related matters, income tax penalties are levied.
 The Income Tax Act has designed various types of penalties for different acts of mistakes or errors done by the taxpayer.
 These penalties impose a punishment on the taxpayer for not complying with the Income Tax rules specified under the Income Tax Act.
+In this article, we discuss about the penalty for late filing of income tax returns and other penalties under the Income Tax Act.

 (a) self-assessment tax, or